(updated November 2021)

 Today I will share with you more art and memorials depicting remembrance, tell you what other poppies are available, and some new ways to commemorate the Remembrance Days in 2020/21.

 Remembrance Day is commemorated on 11th November each year to mark the end of the First World War in 1918.
 At 11am a two-minute silence is held throughout the nation to remember those who died in not only World War One but all wars since.
 It is also known as Armistice Day.

 Remembrance Sunday is the nearest Sunday to the 11th November and again marked at 11am showing respect to the 11th hour on the 11th day of the 11th month.
 There are usually many parades and church services all over the country, a time when everyone comes together to reflect on the past and remember those lost.

-The Royal British Legion has come up with many other ways to support them during this time, from a virtual field of remembrance, downloadable poppies to colour in and display in your windows at home and work, and an online shop and donate.
+The Royal British Legion came up with many other ways to support them during the pandemic of 2020, from a virtual field of remembrance, downloadable poppies to colour in and display in your windows at home and work, and an online shop and donate.

 How many different colour poppies are there and what do they all mean?

 There are six different poppies that I know of currently being worn and sold in the UK.
 They all have slightly different meanings but all of them are worn for remembrance of those passed.

 The red poppy is something most of us have grown up with knowing the meaning of from a very young age.
 In more recent times we have been introduced to several other colour/types of poppies: purple, white, black and ghadi.

 The red poppy is worn generally from the 31st October through to 11th November as a mark of respect and remembrance to those who fought and lost their lives in World War One and all wars since.
 It was introduced in 1921 and chosen because of the many wild poppies that grew in Flanders Fields.
 Red poppies and red poppy accessories are now sold in the UK by the Royal British Legion.